I want to show you something that on the surface defies logic.

-- Post.
-Most literature on silos will call these “children.”
-I think that’s stupid, so I call them posts because on an WordPress site, that’s what they are: the actual blog posts that make up your silo.
+- Post: Most literature on silos will call these “children.”
+I think that’s stupid, so I call them posts because on a WordPress site, that’s what they are: the actual blog posts that make up your silo.

 There are two parts to siloing: grouping and isolation.

-- Grouping = putting content into tightly related categories.
+- Grouping is putting content into tightly related categories.

-- Isolation = creating closed ecosystems for groups and ensuring content only interacts with content from the same category.
+- Isolation means creating closed ecosystems for groups and ensuring content only interacts with content from the same category.

 You create both grouping and isolation with both site structure and internal link structure.